 To Make the Cake

-- Break the dark chocolate into bits in a bowl with the diced butter and place over a pan of simmering water (bain- marie).
+- Weigh out the broken chocolate bits and the diced butter in a heatproof bowl and melt them over a pan of simmering water (double boiler or bain-marie).
 Ensure the water doesn't touch the bottom of the bowl so not to overcook the chocolate.
 Mix together until just melted and set aside.

 - Separate the eggs: place the 4 egg whites in a large clean bowl to whip them later.
 In another bowl, place the 3 egg yolks and whisk together with the sugar until light and creamy.
 Add the cornflour, vanilla and stir in the ground almonds.
 Add in the melted chocolate, alcohol if using, and mix together.
 Set aside at room temperature.